alealexpro100/linux_install/README.md

 ## Contents of project:
 * auto-configs/ - Directory with working configs for auto installation.
 * bin/ - Tools for this script.
 They use only `alexpro100_lib.sh`.
-* bin/make_images - Create image with linux_install script.
+* bin/make_images - Create image with Linux_install script.
 * custom/ - Your custom script and files.
 See `custom/README_custom.md`.
 * lib/ - Installation files.
 Easy-to-edit installation system.
 * tests/ - Testing scripts.
 See `tests/README_tests.md`.
 * install_sys.sh - Install script.
-Requries profile for work.
+Requires profile for work.
 * profile_gen.sh - Profile generator.
-* private_parametres - File with private parametres.
+* private_parameters - File with private parameters.
-* public_parametres - File with public parametres.
+* public_parameters - File with public parameters.
 Do NOT remove it.
 * version_install - Version of this script.

 ## Sources: